-Details of remuneration to non-executive directors are provided under the head "Remuneration to Other Directors" in Form MGT-9 annexed to this report.
+Details of remuneration to non-executive directors are provided under the head "Remuneration to Other Directors" in Form MGT-7 available on the website of the Company.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 I. MACRO OVERVIEW

 A. Economic Outlook

 The world has shown remarkable resilience in the face of two consecutive waves of COVID-19 in FY22.
 The lockdowns imposed by governments across the world were quite significant.
 Specifically, during the Delta variant but was limited during the third wave.
 While economic activities were on an upswing, supply side constraints disrupted financial markets and businesses.
 Central banks implemented an array of measures to ensure credit was available to businesses and individuals.